Trinity University: Greek life

 On occasion, fraternities and sororities have been mired in conflict at Trinity.
-In 1991, the New York Times reported that Trinity had discontinued campus Greek organizations right to pledge new members as a result of being in violation of the university's alcohol use policy.
+In 1991, the New York Times reported that Trinity had revoked the charter of a fraternity as a result of being in violation of the university's alcohol use policy.
 In 2012, two fraternities and two sororities had their charters temporarily revoked for hazing violations.
 These violations were said to have taken place over many years.

 Activities

 Student media

 Trinity's radio station, KRTU-FM, broadcasts jazz during the day, and indie rock overnight.
 TigerTV serves as the campus TV station.
 In addition to movies, the channel broadcasts three main shows: Newswave, Studio 21, and the Not So Late Show.
 The Trinitonian has been the weekly campus newspaper for 103 years, and has a print circulation of 2,500.

+Intramural and Club Sports

+Approximately 70% of students participate in intramural or club sports at Trinity University.
+The school offers intramural teams in Basketball, Cross Country, Golf, Soccer, Softball, Swimming and Diving, Tennis, Track and Field, and Volleyball for women, and Baseball, Basketball, Cross Country, Football, Golf, Soccer, Swimming and Diving, Tennis, and Track and Field for men.

+In addition to group sports, Trinity's Outdoor Recreation Club (OREC) runs outdoor trips for students throughout the year.

 Athletics

 The Trinity Tigers is the nickname for the sports teams of Trinity University.
-They participate in the NCAA's Division III and the Southern Collegiate Athletic Conference (SCAC).
-The school mascot is LeeRoy, a Bengal tiger.
-In the 1950s, LeeRoy was an actual tiger who was brought to sporting events, but today LeeRoy is portrayed by a student wearing a tiger suit.
+They participate in the NCAA Division III Southern Athletic Association.